 If space is an issue for you, putting up a divider of some sort can be a great option.
-If you have children, roommates or other people who are staying home just like you, have a conversation about what you need and perhaps agree on “quiet-time” or “do not disturb” hours so you can all focus on what you need to get done.
+If you have children, roommates, or other people who are staying home just like you, have a conversation about what you need and perhaps agree on “quiet time” or “do not disturb” hours so you can all focus on what you need to get done.

-The important thing is to focus on the positives of working from home, like your fully equipped kitchen and the fact that you can wear your PJ’s to work, oh and did we mention the short and hassle free commute from your bed to your desk?
+The important thing is to focus on the positives of working from home, like your fully equipped kitchen and the fact that you can wear your PJ’s to work, oh and did we mention the short and hassle-free commute from your bed to your desk?

 Leading a remote team will have its unique challenges but if you are able to set it up well then you can expect smooth sailing.
 By setting specific parameters that you not have had to do in your office, you can all go on as you usually do.
-Asses the roles in your team and how working remotely might change the dynamics of that role and find solutions to how those differences can be addresses in your new setting.
+Assess the roles in your team and how working remotely might change the dynamics of that role and find solutions to how those differences can be addressed in your new setting.
 As time goes on, make sure you are all clarifying and re-clarifying goals and roles so that nothing slips through the cracks.

 Keep your team’s unity strong by creating ways to interact online.
 Schedule regular meetings via applications like Zoom or GoToMeeting.
 Many programs offer free subscriptions and many are offering free services for companies and businesses in light of the coronavirus.
-Make sure you also set time to have interactions that are not work related so that you and your team have a chance to check-in on each other’s personal lives.
+Make sure you also set time to have interactions that are not work-related so that you and your team have a chance to check in on each other’s personal lives.